jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 1.6.95 (2023/05/29) =
+= 1.6.96 (2023/05/31) =
-* Fix: There were issues with custom roles.
+* Fix: Errors weren't sent correctly to the chatbot with stream.
-* Fix: Bypass security filters on words and IPs for embeddings for users with the right capability.
-* Fix: Avoid the typewriter and the streaming to collide.
+* Fix: Avoid limits override to affect the system limits.
+* Update: Removed the condition on apiRef (which was the API KEY used for the requests), as it's not clear how it will behave based on the usage of Azure.
 * 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
 * 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you!
 * ⭐️ Would you like to help me with something?
 Using [Local](https://localwp.com/), streaming doesn't work with PHP.
 You can try it by using [this code](https://gist.github.com/jordymeow/4854992e7b4c510083c08ef8f5ca82c3).
 If you find a way to make it work (you'll need to modify the Nginx or Apache config - not the code), please let me know!
 Would be awesome.

+= 1.6.95 (2023/05/29) =
+* Fix: There were issues with custom roles.
+* Fix: Bypass security filters on words and IPs for embeddings for users with the right capability.
+* Fix: Avoid the typewriter and the streaming to collide.

 = 1.6.94 (2023/05/28) =
 * Add: Streaming for the chatbot (beta).
 Depending on the server configuration, it might not work.